mspnp/performance-optimization/BusyFrontEnd/ReadMe.md

             number);
 }
 ```
+The worker role listens for incoming messages and performs the equivalent processing to the `Calculator.RunLongComputation` method over each one.

-## Configure
+## Configuring the project

-The WorkInBackgroundController and WorkerRole communicate with the use of an Azure Service Bus Queue.
-Please create an Azure Service Bus Queue instance and provide its connection string in the AzureCloudService ServiceConfiguration files.
+The `WorkInBackgroundController` uses an Azure Service Bus Queue to send messages to the worker role.
+Use the Azure Management Portal to create an Azure Service Bus Queue and add the connection string for this queue to the AzureCloudService ServiceConfiguration files.

-## Deploying to Azure
+## Deploying the project to Azure

-Right-click on the AzureCloudService and select "Publish" to deploy to Azure.
+In Visual Studio Solution Explorer, right-click the AzureCloudService project and then click *Publish* to deploy the project to Azure.

-## Load testing
+## Load testing the project

-You can use [Visual Studio Online to load test](http://www.visualstudio.com/en-us/get-started/load-test-your-app-vs.aspx) your application.
+You can use [Visual Studio Online to load test](http://www.visualstudio.com/en-us/get-started/load-test-your-app-vs.aspx) the application.

 ## Dependencies

-Azure SDK 2.5
+This project requires Azure SDK 2.5